40 Wooden Giants Hidden in Plain Sight: Discover Thomas Dambo Trolls in the US

 In the Aullwood Audubon, Dambo’s trolls Bibbi, Bodil, and Bo — and their troll-sized bird nest — reside in a 200-acre nature sanctuary featuring 8 miles of trails.
 The exhibition, “The Troll That Hatched an Egg,” focuses on birds, flight, and habitat preservation, intertwining with Dayton’s aviation history and inspiring an appreciation for nature and bird conservation.

-The trolls, designed as a whimsical addition to the sanctuary, require a hike through various trails to be seen, with the journey taking seven to 20 minutes depending on each one’s location.
+The trolls, designed in 2021 as a whimsical addition to the sanctuary, require a hike through various trails to be seen, with the journey taking seven to 20 minutes depending on each one’s location.
 The exhibition is a tribute to the importance of ecosystems and conservation, seeing the trolls as symbolic protectors of birds.

 “The Troll That Hatched an Egg” is a permanent exhibit at Aullwood Audubon — accessible with admission or membership — and aims to reconnect visitors with the natural world and the outdoors.